-Working in the telecommunications field, LineWorx knew all about the need to adapt to new technologies to stay current and connected.
+Working in the telecommunications field, Lineworx knew all about the need to adapt to new technologies to stay current and connected.
 Getting rid of paper to save printing costs and to make HR assets more readily available to field workers was a priority, from accessing safety information to having certifications and permits at the ready for ministry officials.

 They’d tried different solutions, like Excel spreadsheets and bulletproof laptops in the field.
 But it simply wasn’t effective; laptops would die or get wet, and some users lacked computer literacy.
 What they needed was “a software solution in the palm of their hands that was going to bring all these things together – the safety end of it and the projects end of it.”
 From a hardware perspective, Radowsky observes that employees are a bit more diligent about keeping their own devices charged and dry.

 The main thing was the support.
-You guys had more of a vision of how things would evolve, constant upgrading – those are things you want to hear.
+Corfix had more of a vision of how things would evolve, constant upgrading – those are things you want to hear.

 But the onboarding process led to a seamless roll-out, and the platform digitally mimics their pre-existing daily routine which made it easy to adopt.
 “You have to check in, you have to see the tasks that come up, you have to see the project notes, you have to acknowledge a lot of things, that’s pushed toward you.”
 Radowsky notes the workers particularly like being able to submit written notes and nudge things towards management instead of verbal communications going “in one ear and out the other.”

-By bringing together many aspects of their business onto one clear, customizable dashboard, Corfix solved many problems at once for LineWorx.
+By bringing together many aspects of their business onto one clear, customizable dashboard, Corfix solved many problems at once for Lineworx.
 Organizing all the moving parts of a project in one spot instead of searching different sources for different information has been a huge time-saver, and made the management role considerably easier.

-The ability to immediately get a permit to a worker in the field, immediacy of access, time stamping and push notifications to force people’s attention to information updates, needs, and concerns are favourite features at LineWorx.
-Invoicing is “100% easier, a quick cut and paste instead of transcribing handwritten field notes.”
+The ability to immediately get a permit to a worker in the field, immediacy of access, time stamping and push notifications to force people’s attention to information updates, needs, and concerns are favourite features at Lineworx.

-They’re particularly enjoying the Binders feature, which has taken their assets like user guides and instruction manuals from “crumpled up and wet in the back of a truck or in a baggie somewhere.
-When they actually need it, it’s in the palm of their hand.
+They’re particularly enjoying the Binders feature, which has taken their assets like user guides and instruction manuals from “crumpled up and wet in the back of a truck or in a baggie somewhere.”
+When they actually need it, the manual is accessible from the palm of their hand.